akhil27051999/My-DevOps-Notes/Kuberbetes/K8's-Commands.md

 # 📘 Kubernetes Commands Cheat Sheet with Explanations

-A comprehensive guide to the most commonly used Kubernetes (`kubectl`) commands, organized by resource type and use case, with clear explanations for each.

----

 ## 🔍 Basic Cluster Info & Node Management

 | Command | Description |